iterative/ldb-resources/documentation/Command-summary.md

 # INDEX \<storage folder URI(s) | storage object URI(s)\> [flags]

 `INDEX` updates LDB repository with data objects and annotations given as arguments.
 It assumes URIs to reside within storage locations configured (see `ADD-STORAGE`) and will fail otherwise.
-If folder is provided and no format flag specified, this folder is traversed recursively to recover objects and annotations.
+If folder is provided and no format flag specified, this folder is traversed recursively to recover objects and annotations in default format (one .json file per every data object sharing the object name).

 _Use case:_
 ```